 - In what circumstances can a respondent challenge the enforcement of a Financial Ombudsman Service award in the county courts?

 Lloyd’s burgeoning knowledge of banking & financial services law developed alongside his teaching of international banking law at postgraduate level at Cardiff University between 2013 and 2018.
+Lloyd has also been asked to preview a first edition academic banking law textbook

 - Determining liability for breaches of duty under a Design Build Operate Lease Agreement for a water treatment plant.